 - TV Panel.
 Quantitative sociological research aimed to determine the television audience and each TV channel due to the electronic device (People-meter).

 The households are selected into the Panel for a long-term participation into the study.
-The company -operator measuring the TV audiences in Ukraine since 2003 is Nielsen.
-Since May 1st 2016 this is a national research which includes 2,840 TV households excluding Crimea and Sevastopol city.
+The company-operator measuring the TV audiences in Ukraine since 2014 is Nielsen.
+Since January 1st 2018 this is a national research which includes 2,840 TV households excluding temporarily occupied areas of Donetska and Luganska oblasts, Crimea and Sevastopol city.

 - Target group (basic):

-- Organizational Research.
+- Establishment Survey.
 This is a research aimed at determining the socio-demographic characteristics of the households and their structure according to the TV equipment (the number of TV sets, type of reception, etc.).
-The results of the organizational research (together with the data from the State Ministry of Statistics of Ukraine) are the source for determination of the control parameters under which the research’s representative selection (TV Panel) shall be built; as well as the basis for households’ invitation to participate in the TV Panel.
+The results of the Establishment Survey (together with the data from the State Statistics Servise of Ukraine) are the source for determination of the control parameters under which the research’s representative selection (TV Panel) shall be built; as well as the basis for households’ invitation to participate in the TV Panel.

 - Digital Household.
 This is a household that has the technical ability to receive digital channels.